 Sign Up Now for Updates

-END HIV Houston is Legacy Community Health’s strategic, collaborative campaign to end the HIV/AIDS epidemic in Houston.
+END HIV Houston is Houston’s strategic, collaborative campaign to end the HIV/AIDS epidemic in Houston/Harris County.
 Thanks to a generous grant from the Ford Foundation and AIDS United, Houston’s HIV leaders have developed a historic ending-the-epidemic plan for Houston/Harris county—the first in Texas—that offers more than 30 recommendations for health care providers and policymakers.
 The ambitious goal is to decrease new cases of HIV from roughly 1,200 per year to 600, or cut the rate in half, over five years.

 This plan outlines five core areas we need to address to achieve this goal.
 Those include (1) prevention of HIV in the first place, (2) access to care for those living with it, (3) social determinants that impact it, (4) criminal justice reforms to slow it, and (5) public policy and funding to end it.
 Our approach is intersectional and multidisciplinary, drawing on solutions from the medical, policy, faith-based, criminal justice, and education communities.
 Relegating responsibility to just health care providers has never been, nor will ever be, effective.

 It is the job of stakeholders to decide which solutions are feasible to implement.
 The END Implementation Group is tasked to coordinate all private and public interest in ending the epidemic.
 The group will develop benchmarks, metrics, and budgets for successful implementation of this plan through 2021.